spacetelescope/jdaviz/docs/cubeviz/export_data.rst

     :ref:`Export Spectra <specviz-export-data>`
         Documentation on how to export data from the ``spectrum-viewer``.

-The following line of code can be used to extract a spectral subset named "Subset 2":
+The following line of code can be used to extract 1D spectrum either automatically extracted or extracted manually through the :ref:`Spectral Extraction <spectral-extraction>` plugin:

 .. code-block:: python

-    subset2_spec1d = cubeviz.specviz.get_spectra("Subset 2")
+    subset2_spec1d = cubeviz.get_data("Spectrum (Subset 2, sum)")

 3D Data Cubes
 =============